vitmalina/w2ui-starter/README.md

+# TODO
+- use `import` to import modules
+- use native css nesting and variables

 # w2ui-starter

 If you are using w2ui and looking for a small, non-oppininated way to organize your code - look no further.
-This repository is small, modular, easily extensible boiler plate to build apps with w2ui.
+This repo is small, modular, easily extensible boiler plate to build apps with w2ui.
+It uses `ES6 Modules`.

-The purpose of this repository is to be a starting point and give structure to your project.
-It is primarely a front-end framework and does not care what server side language you use.
-I have included static json files for you to play with.
-The front-end code is completely separated from the back-end code.
-All communication is done passing JSON files.
+The purpose of this repo is to be a starting point and provide structure.
+It is a front-end framework, so, no server side code included.
+There are a few static json files for you to play with.
 I have included latest jQuery and w2ui in the `src/libs` folder.

-You are welcome to add any other library you want.
-I often include some charting library (D3 usually), Monaco, and formely Underscore or Lodash.
-In the past I have used it with ReactJS, RivetsJS, VueJS and many other libraries.
-However, I would not recomment including any major framework such as Angular, Ember, Flux, etc. as they work better when they take over your application logic completely, though it is up to you.
+I would not recomment including any major framework such as React or Angular, but it is up to you.

 ## File Structure